 Concord's limiting of land splits stems from the vision put forth by the Town of Concord Comprehensive Plan.
+The 2022 comprehensive plan update continues to follow this vision.

 The plan was over three years in the making, being developed almost entirely by Concord citizens under the authority of Wisconsin's Comprehensive Planning Law (S.66.1001, Wis.
 Stats.).
 Various people who live in Concord volunteered to write almost all of the chapters.
 Vanessa Kuehner from the firm Ruekert-Mielke was hired to guide our progress.
 Steve Grabow of the University of Wisconsin Extension was a tremendous help.
 More than 40 citizens participated in the plan creation process.
 Bill Ingersoll, a town board supervisor at the time, was the only officially appointed member of the group that created the plan.
 Visioning sessions were held, and each chapter of the plan was discussed at the monthly meetings as it was being developed.